8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 Keep it Brief

-Don’t overwhelm your audience and avoid presenting too much information too quickly.
-It is a much better approach to focus on one or two main points for the initial call and to use a follow-up email to delve into more details.
+Don’t overwhelm your audience; avoid presenting too much information too quickly.
+It is much better to focus on one or two main points for the initial call and use a follow-up email to delve into more details.
 Present information in organized short chunks, similar to bullet points, and remember to give your prospect time to ask questions.

 Anticipate Objections

-Start by listing the common objections people have given you in the past and then write a short rationale for each objection.
+List the common objections people have given you in the past, and then write a short rationale for each objection.
 Frame your response to each objection in a positive way and practice it.
-Think of examples of clients that had the same objection, found a way to overcome it and consequently benefited from using your products and services.
+Consider examples of clients that had the same objection, found a way to overcome it and consequently benefited from using your products and services.

 Ask for Feedback

 No one stays engaged with a sales rep who talks for minutes without stopping.
-By asking for and receiving feedback throughout your sales pitch, you’ll be able to tell if it’s hitting the mark – or whether you need to adapt the approach.
+By asking for and receiving feedback throughout your sales pitch, you can tell if it’s hitting the mark – or whether you need to adapt the approach.

 Always Follow Up